craftcms/docs/docs/commerce/3.x/product-types.md

 ```twig
 {% set clothes = craft.products.type('clothes').all() %}
 ```
+### Title Field Label

+This setting allows you to change what the "Title" field label should be.

 ### Automatic SKU Format

 What the unique auto-generated SKUs should look like, when a SKU field is submitted without a value.
-You can include tags that output properties, such as {product.slug} or {myCustomField}
+You can include tags that output properties, such as `{product.slug}` or `{myCustomField}`

 ::: tip
 The way you access properties within the SKU format will differ depending on whether or not the product type has variants.
 If your product type has multiple variants, then the SKU formats default `object` is the variant, otherwise it’s the product.